Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

-In this work, we focus only on real entries and, thus, work in the scenario $0<d<1$.
-Generalization to Non-hermitian matrices to cover $0\leq d\leq 2$ is straightforward.
+In this work, we focus only on real entries and, thus, work in the scenario $0<d<1$. \imk{The generalization to the non-H}ermitian matrices to cover $0\leq d\leq 2$ is straightforward.
 In what follows, we provide a short description of computation of the fractal dimension of a typical eigenstate of this model and thus compute $\gamma_{AT}$ and $\gamma_{ET}$.